Suman84/Minor_c_projects/Minesweeper in cpp/readme.txt

-Just a game of minesweeper, it could have been better i guess
+Just a game of minesweeper